History of life: Metabolism first: Iron–sulfur world

-Metabolism first: Pre–cells (successive cellularisation)
+Metabolism first: Pre–cells (successive cellularization)

-In this scenario, the biochemical evolution of life led to diversification through the development of a multiphenotypical population of pre-cells, i.e. evolving entities of primordial life with different characteristics and wide-spread horizontal gene transfer.
+In this scenario, the biochemical evolution of life led to diversification through the development of a multiphenotypic population of pre-cells, i.e. evolving entities of primordial life with different characteristics and widespread horizontal gene transfer.

 From this pre-cell population the founder groups A, B, C and then, from them, the precursor cells (here named proto-cells) of the three domains of life arose successively, leading first to the domain Bacteria, then to the domain Archea and finally to the domain Eucarya.

-For the development of cells (cellularisation), the pre-cells had to be protected from their surroundings by envelopes (i.e. membranes, walls).
-For instance, the development of rigid cell walls by the invention of peptidoglycan in bacteria (domain Bacteria) may have been a prerequisite for their successful survival, radiation and colonisation of virtually all habitats of the geosphere and hydrosphere.
+For the development of cells (cellularization), the pre-cells had to be protected from their surroundings by envelopes (i.e. membranes, walls).
+For instance, the development of rigid cell walls by the invention of peptidoglycan in bacteria (domain Bacteria) may have been a prerequisite for their successful survival, radiation and colonization of virtually all habitats of the geosphere and hydrosphere.

 This scenario may explain the quasi-random distribution of evolutionarily important features among the three domains and, at the same time, the existence of the most basic biochemical features (genetic code, set of protein amino acids etc.) in all three domains (unity of life), as well as the close relationship between the Archaea and the Eucarya.
 A scheme of the pre-cell scenario is shown in the adjacent figure, where important evolutionary improvements are indicated by numbers.

 Prebiotic environments

 Geothermal springs

 Wet-dry cycles at geothermal springs are shown to solve the problem of hydrolysis and promote the polymerization and vesicle encapsulation of biopolymers.
 The temperatures of geothermal springs are suitable for biomolecules.
-Silica minerals and metal sulfides at these environments have photocatalytic properties to catalyze biomolecules.
+Silica minerals and metal sulfides in these environments have photocatalytic properties to catalyze biomolecules.
 Solar UV exposure also promotes the synthesis of biomolecules like RNA nucleotides.
-An analysis of hydrothermal veins at a 3.5 Gya geothermal spring setting were found to have elements required for the origin of life, which are potassium, boron, hydrogen, sulfur, phosphorus, zinc, nitrogen, and oxygen.
+An analysis of hydrothermal veins at a 3.5 Gya (giga years ago or 1 billion years) geothermal spring setting were found to have elements required for the origin of life, which are potassium, boron, hydrogen, sulfur, phosphorus, zinc, nitrogen, and oxygen.
 Mulkidjanian and colleagues find that such environments have identical ionic concentrations to the cytoplasm of modern cells.
 Fatty acids in acidic or slightly alkaline geothermal springs assemble into vesicles after wet-dry cycles as there is a lower concentration of ionic solutes at geothermal springs since they are freshwater environments, in contrast to seawater which has a higher concentration of ionic solutes.
 For organic compounds to be present at geothermal springs, they would have likely been transported by carbonaceous meteors.
 The molecules that fell from the meteors were then accumulated in geothermal springs.
-Geothermal springs can accumulate aqueous phosphate in the form of phopshoric acid.
-Based on lab-run models, these concentrations of phoshate are insufficient to facilitate biosynthesis.
+Geothermal springs can accumulate aqueous phosphate in the form of phosphoric acid.
+Based on lab-run models, these concentrations of phosphate are insufficient to facilitate biosynthesis.
 As for the evolutionary implications, freshwater heterotrophic cells that depended upon synthesized organic compounds later evolved photosynthesis because of the continuous exposure to sunlight as well as their cell walls with ion pumps to maintain their intracellular metabolism after they entered the oceans.